 Choosing not to report the crime

 You don’t have to report a crime to the police and there are many reasons people choose not to.
 You are still entitled to receive help and support to help you recover from what has happened.

 However, if you do make a report, your information could be used to prevent future crimes and help keep people safe.

-The police have a duty of care to all victims of crime, which means they should listen to you and treat you with respect.
+As a victim of crime, you must be treated with respect by police and they should listen to and do their best to respond to any questions or concerns you have.
 If you don’t think you have received the service you should have from the police, you can make a complaint.